Eddie Hassell

 Lord Ed Taylor Hassell (July 16, 1990 – November 1, 2020) was an American actor.
 His most notable role was the 2013 film Jobs, where he played the young Chris Espinosa.

 Life and career

 Born in Corsicana, Texas, Hassell grew up riding in rodeos and after moving to Los Angeles, became a skateboarder, a skill he used in commercials.

 He played Phil Nance in ten episodes of the television series Surface, for which he was nominated for the 2006 Young Artist Award.

 In 2010, he played Clay in The Kids Are All Right.

 In the 2013 film Jobs, he played the young Chris Espinosa; his other film roles included Bomb City in 2017.

 Death

 Hassell died aged 30 on November 1, 2020, in Grand Prairie, Texas, after being shot in the stomach during what police characterized as a "random robbery".
-An 18-year-old man was arrested for the murder within days, and in February 2021, he was indicted by a grand jury on capital murder charges.
+18-year-old D'Jon Antone was arrested for the murder within days, and in February 2021, he was indicted by a grand jury on capital murder charges.
+On March 27, 2024 Antone was found guilty of murder and sentenced to 40 years in prison.